John E. Fryer

 John Ercel Fryer, M.D.
-(November 7, 1937 – February 21, 2003) was an American psychiatrist and gay rights activist best known for his anonymous speech at the 1972 American Psychiatric Association (APA) annual conference, where he appeared in disguise and under the name Dr. Henry Anonymous.
-That event has been cited as a key factor in the decision to remove homosexuality as a mental illness from the APA Diagnostic and Statistical Manual of Mental Disorders.
-The APA "John E. Fryer, M.D., Award" is named in his honor.
+(November 7, 1937 – February 21, 2003) was a prominent American psychiatrist and advocate for gay rights.
+He is most notably remembered for his impactful speech, delivered anonymously at the 1972 American Psychiatric Association (APA) annual conference.
+Fryer addressed the conference under the pseudonym Dr. Henry Anonymous, catalyzing the movement to remove homosexuality as a classified mental illness from the APA Diagnostic and Statistical Manual of Mental Disorders.
+In recognition of his significant contributions, the APA established the "John E. Fryer, M.D., Award" in his honor.

 Early life

 Fryer was born in Winchester, Kentucky, to Katherine Zempter Fryer and Ercel Ray Fryer.
-At the age of five years, he was already in the second grade of his elementary school.
-He graduated from high school at 15, and at 19 was awarded a bachelor's degree from Transylvania University in Lexington, Kentucky, where he became a member of Phi Kappa Tau fraternity.
-He received his medical degree from Vanderbilt University in Nashville, Tennessee, in 1962 and did his medical internship at Ohio State University.
-He began his psychiatric residency at the Menninger Foundation in Topeka, Kansas, but left – on the advice of a psychoanalyst – due to depression caused by having to hide his homosexuality.
-He later described the foundation as having "a lot of homophobia".
-He then moved to Philadelphia, where he held a residency at the University of Pennsylvania, but he was forced to leave there because of his homosexuality.
-He completed his residency at Norristown State Hospital in 1967.
+Displaying remarkable academic prowess, he was already attending second grade by the age of five.
+Graduating from high school at the age of 15, he swiftly earned a bachelor's degree from Transylvania University in Lexington, Kentucky, where he was an active member of the Phi Kappa Tau fraternity.
+In 1962, he attained his medical degree from Vanderbilt University in Nashville, Tennessee, followed by a medical internship at Ohio State University.
+His psychiatric residency commenced at the Menninger Foundation in Topeka, Kansas, but he withdrew from it upon the advice of a psychoanalyst due to depressions, likely stemming from the need to conceal his homosexuality.
+He later criticized the Menninger Foundation for its considerable homophobia.
+Relocating to Philadelphia, he pursued a residency at the University of Pennsylvania, but faced discrimination due to his sexual orientation, leading him to complete his residency at Norristown State Hospital in 1967.

-Around the mid-1960s, Fryer began to receive referrals from Alfred A. Gross, the Executive Secretary of the George W. Henry Foundation – co-founded by Gross and Henry in 1948 to help those "who by reason of sexual deviation are in trouble with themselves, the law, or society" – to treat homosexual men who had run afoul of the law, and to testify on their behalf in court cases.
+In the mid-1960s, Fryer started getting referrals from Alfred A. Gross, who was the Executive Secretary of the George W. Henry Foundation.
+Established in 1948 by Gross and Henry, the foundation aimed to assist individuals "who by reason of sexual deviation are in trouble with themselves, the law, or society."
+Fryer was tasked with treating homosexual entangled in legal issues and providing court testimony on their behalf.

-In 1967, Fryer joined the medical faculty of Temple University in Philadelphia.
-As of January 1969, he was an instructor in psychiatry there.
-He worked in the community health center in North Philadelphia and became active in the Health Care and Human Values Task Force, using a $5,000 grant to that organization to create a group he called "Ars Moriendi" to deal with matters concerning professional reactions to death and dying.
-This later became the International Work Group on Death, Dying, and Bereavement.
+In 1967, Fryer became a member of the medical faculty at Temple University in Philadelphia.
+By January 1969, he held the position of instructor in psychiatry at the institution.
+Engaging in community health initiatives in North Philadelphia, he played a pivotal role in the Health Care and Human Values Task Force.
+Utilizing a $5,000 grant, he established a group named "Ars Moriendi" to address issues surrounding professional responses to death and dying.
+This initiative eventually evolved into the International Work Group on Death, Dying, and Bereavement.